Best Stable Diffusion Lighting Prompts and Controls

 Using lighting prompts in Stable Diffusion is one way to control the light effects and visuals in your AI art.
 If you are familiar with photography lighting techniques, it will be much easier.

 Note that not every technique in photography is transferrable to Stable Diffusion AI image generation.
-Below are some prompts that work.
+Below are some tokens that work.

 My Favorite Lighting Keywords: